ysapenov/Snowflake/readme.md

 ## Certification

 I obtained the SnowPro® Core Certification in 2023, demonstrating my proficiency in Snowflake technologies and best practices.
+To prepare for this certification, I completed a Hands-On Lab that covered various aspects of Snowflake:

+- Database creation and data loading
+- ELT Data Workflow implementation
+- Integration with BI tools and SQL editors
+- Performance optimization with different warehouse sizes and caching techniques
+- Other Snowflake features: Object Cloning, Time Travel, Data Sharing
+- Snowpipe for automated incremental data loading

 ## Projects